 - Click Uninstall and confirm

 Only PowerShell 7 is removed.
-Windows PowerShell 5.1 remains intact.
+Windows PowerShell 5.1 remains installed and fully functional.

 Should You Remove Windows PowerShell 5.1?